-Start-ups aren’t mandated to keep with 6 labour laws covering Gratuity, PF’s, Insurance, Migrant Workmen, Construction workers etc. They can self-certify and are only subjected to random inspections.
-Accordingly, start-ups aren’t restricted from 3 environment laws addressing water and air pollution.
+Start-ups aren’t mandated to keep up with 6 labour laws covering Gratuity, PFs, Insurance, Migrant Workmen, Construction workers etc. They can self-certify and are only subjected to random inspections.
+Accordingly, start-ups aren’t restricted by 3 environmental laws addressing water and air pollution.

 2. Startup India Hub – A single point of contact for the entire start-up ecosystem.